 - FE Exam (NCEES): The FE is typically the first step in becoming a licensed professional engineer (P.E.).
 It’s for recent graduates who are close to finishing an undergraduate engineering degree from an EAC/ABET-accredited program.

 Environmental engineering is a high-demand environmental science job that is high paying and leaves a positive environmental impact.
-Unity College can help you get started on your journey to becoming a sustainability engineer.
+Unity Environmental University can help you get started on your journey to becoming a sustainability engineer.

-You can also learn about more environmental careers that include working with animals, the ocean, sustainable businesses, and more at Unity College.
+You can also learn about more environmental careers that include working with animals, the ocean, sustainable businesses, and more at Unity Environmental University.

 We can help you find the right career path for you and the right degree program to get you there.
-So whether you want to work outdoors among plants and animals or in a lab solving real-world problems, it all starts with a degree from Unity College.
+So whether you want to work outdoors among plants and animals or in a lab solving real-world problems, it all starts with a degree from Unity Environmental University.